imagej/imagej.github.io/pages/Creating_Imglib2_images_in_MATLAB.md

 >> imshow(K')
 ```

-But of course, there is a [MATLAB](MATLAB "wikilink") function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji' path='scripts/copytoMatlab.m' label='copytoMatlab' %}.
+But of course, there is a [MATLAB](MATLAB "wikilink") function that does all of this for you, and that you can also find in the scripts folder of your Fiji installation: {% include github repo='fiji ' path='scripts/copytoMatlab.m ' label='copytoMatlab ' %}.

 ## MATLAB arrays are not shared